Once for All

 Be Courageous

-Lack of courage is a big reason we do not see more healings today.
+Lack of courage is a big reason we do not see more healing today.

 Many of us are more concerned about looking good in front of people than we are about God’s glory.

-We are afraid to pray for healings because what if nothing happens?
-Won’t I look foolish?
+We are afraid to pray for healing because we are worried about the possibility that nothing will happen?
+We are fearful of looking foolish?
 That is a risk we must take if we are going to be effective representatives of God’s kingdom.
 It is a good thing to climb out on a limb of faith, so to speak, where, unless God comes through, we will look foolish.
 When we put ourselves into a position of publicly believing for God to heal someone, we risk looking bad in front of people, but we also risk seeing a miracle.

 If you cling to your life, you will lose it; but if you give up your life for me, you will find it.
 Matthew 10:39 (NLT)